Ritsumeikan Asia Pacific University

 In 3rd year seminars, students clarify their research topics based on their studies and interests up to their 2nd year.

-The content differs based on the seminar, but the goals of the course are to: (1) deepen understanding of a specific field through case studies, reading of the literature, and discussion, and (2) acquire the specialized knowledge necessary for writing a graduation thesis.
+The content differs based on the faculty in charge of the seminar, but the goals of the course are to: (1) deepen understanding of a specific field through case studies, reading of the literature, and discussion, and (2) acquire the specialized knowledge necessary for writing a graduation thesis.

 【Grade Evaluation】